By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Make Small Rooms Appear Larger (With Color)

-You can also incorporate subtle vertical elements, like panel molding or delicate stripes, to naturally draw the gaze upward and stretch the room.
+I’d also add some subtle vertical lines like panel molding or thin stripes to pull your eye upward and stretch the space out.

 If you’re looking for more tips and tricks on small bedroom decor that makes the room feel spacious, this blog post will help you!